Two Sides of the Moon: Recording

-Much like the difficulties that befell Pussy Cats and Rock 'n' Roll, the sessions for Two Sides of the Moon were affected by the "lazy and decadent self-indulgence that permeated the superstar scene of mid-seventies LA".
-The routine of inconsistent working hours and lengthy indulgence, particularly of alcohol and drugs, slowed down the sessions considerably; the atmosphere of the studio resembled that of a club.
-One of the album's engineers, Gary Ladinsky, recalled: "You'd get something done for an hour, and then it's a party scene.
+The sessions for Two Sides of the Moon were affected by the "lazy and decadent self-indulgence" of mid-1970s Los Angeles' "superstar scene".
+Nickey Barclay of Fanny remembered the sessions fondly, but additionally described the events that transpired as "pure and simple rock and roll anarchy".
+Inconsistent working hours and substance abuse slowed down the sessions considerably.
+The atmosphere of the studio resembled that of a club.
+Engineer Gary Ladinsky recalled: "You'd get something done for an hour, and then it's a party scene.
 Eventually, you clear out the studio and you might do something for another half an hour, and then people wander out, and you realise, 'I guess the session is over.'"

-After "Teenage Idol", with Dick Dale guesting on guitar, was delivered to MCA, Evans was fired as producer, which Fletcher attributes to Moon's realisation that the sessions were largely fruitless and Evans' own drinking problem was worsening.
-He was replaced as producer by Skip Taylor, who was described by Volman and engineer John Stronach as the main provider of drugs for the sessions.
+After "Teenage Idol", with Dick Dale guesting on guitar, was delivered to MCA, Evans was fired.
+Fletcher attributes this to Moon's realisation that the sessions were largely fruitless and Evans' own drinking problem was worsening.
+Skip Taylor replaced him as producer.
+Volman and engineer John Stronach described Taylor as the main provider of drugs for the sessions.
 Taylor did not dispute the assessment: "I would go in and decide, is this a night where we should have a little brandy, or should we smoke some stuff, or should we put a couple of lines out?"

 Most of the musicians involved saw no real difference as a result of the change.
 Kaylan commented that after recording his parts twice, "Basically it was the same record."
-Joe Walsh, who was then recording So What with Stronach at the Record Plant, was brought in to play additional guitar on "The Kids Are Alright" late in the sessions.
+Joe Walsh, then recording So What with Stronach at the Record Plant, was brought in to play additional guitar on "The Kids Are Alright" late in the sessions.
 He described the results as "semi-train wrecks" and expressed surprise that Moon had only used two producers since he would "fry" anyone who worked with him.